O1ahmad/ansible-role-zcashd/README.md

 #### Install

-`zcashd`can be installed using compressed archives (`.tar`, `.zip`) for debian-based installations, downloaded and extracted from various sources, or built from source.
+`zcashd`can be installed using compressed archives (`.tar`, `.zip`) for debian-based installations, downloaded and extracted from various locations, or built from source.

 _The following variables can be customized to control various aspects of this installation process, ranging from software version and source location of binaries to the installation directory where they are stored:_